ashwinhar/mta-open-data-challenge/README.md

-For a more "readable" business case, you can see the deck below:
+For a more "readable" business case, you can see the deck [here](https://mtaopendatachallenge.my.canva.site/)

 ## Project Setup and Overview
 ### Environment Setup